 Sleep analytics will use the data collected by the tracker to determine sleep quality and patterns.
 They provide detailed charts to show you how your older parent’s sleep has changed over time.

-Comfort is important if you plan to invest in a wearable sleep tracker for you or an aging parent.
-Consider the size of the tracker so that it fits right and isn’t uncomfortable on your senior.
+Comfort is important if you plan to invest in a wearable sleep tracker for yourself or an aging parent.
+Consider the tracker size, so it fits right and isn’t uncomfortable on your senior.

 I hope this article provided the information you needed on what to look for in a quality sleep tracker for a senior or elderly adult.
-If you have any further questions, please let me know in the comments below.
+Please let me know in the comments below if you have any further questions.